unicode-org/message-format-wg/spec/formatting.md

 The document is part of the MessageFormat 2.0 specification, the successor to ICU MessageFormat, henceforth called ICU MessageFormat 1.0.

+## Literal Resolution

+The resolved value of _text_, _literal_ and _nmtoken_ tokens
+is always a string concatenation of its parts, with escape sequences resolving to their escaped characters.
+When a _literal_ or _nmtoken_ is used as an _expression_ argument or on the right-hand side of an _option_, the formatting function MUST treat their resolved values the same independently of their presentation, such that e.g. the options `foo=42` and `foo=|42|` have the same effect.

 ## Variable Resolution

 To resolve the value of a Variable,